hajnim/hellonewbies/README.md

 # hellonewbies
-Place of OWT newbies
+Place of Bláthy newbies

-This repository is for OWT students in order to practice the git.
+This repository is for Bláthy students in order to practice the git.